Qarj/pretty-clipboard/README.md

 Some text {'foo': "bar", name: null, count: 1234, bool: true, python: None, "Object": { inner: 1, test: 'string'} } more text
 ```

-You can pretty print it to the console with
+You can pretty print it to the console using inspect with

 ```bash
 pc